Ukraine, Russia and Storytelling

 • Cosentino and its commitment to the environment through the re-engineering of its production processes and the reforestation of its old opencast mines

-• IKEA and the way it designs and influences the use, reuse and recycling of what its customers buy from it as a way to achieve a significant impact on society and the environment
+• and the way it designs and influences the use, reuse and recycling of what its customers buy from it as a way to achieve a significant impact on society and the environment

 And now a large number of companies and their brands, out of conviction, because of social pressure or because they are forced to tell a story whose script is global, are closing their operations in Russia – closing down, not renewing stock or reducing exposure.
 This is good, but it carries risks, such as the list compiled by Jeffrey Sonnenfeld of the prestigious Yale School of Management, where he not only mentions brands that have begun their exodus from Russia, but also includes the “blacklist” of those that have not yet done so – without elaborating on the reasons.
 This, in my humble opinion, takes me back to historical situations that should not return.